bmabsout/Thesis/src/chapters/05_universal_behavioral_objectives.typ

 Here, the parameters $alpha_T$ and $alpha_S$ act as sensitivity knobs.
 They are not arbitrary weights but have a clear semantic role: they define how quickly the fulfillment value decays as the policy's output becomes less smooth.
 This allows a designer to tune the functions to match their intuitive judgment, as described in the fulfillment guide (@chap:encoding_intentionality:fulfillment_guide).

-These UBFs, provided directly by the policy architecture, can then be integrated into any FPL specification.
+These UBFs, provided directly by the policy architecture, can then be integrated into any #abbrv.FPL specification.
 We can define a single, composite smoothness fulfillment:
 $ phi_("smoothness") = phi_("temporal") and^0 phi_("spatial") $

-This unified $phi_("smoothness")$ term can then be treated as a standard objective within a larger FPL formula, allowing a designer to specify its relationship to other task-specific goals.
+This unified $phi_("smoothness")$ term can then be treated as a standard objective within a larger #abbrv.FPL formula, allowing a designer to specify its relationship to other task-specific goals.
 For instance, a common pattern would be to require smooth operation *while* achieving a task:

 $ phi_"total" = phi_("smoothness") and^p f_"task" $

 This approach elevates smoothness from a simple penalty term to a first-class citizen in the objective specification.
-By using FPL's conjunctive operators (like the geometric mean, $p=0$), the optimization naturally encourages satisfying *both* objectives, avoiding the pitfalls of linear scalarization where one objective can be sacrificed for another.
-This directly aligns with the methodology presented in @chap:encoding_intentionality:fulfillment_guide, where multiplicative composition was shown to reduce training variance and improve performance by transforming a set of linearly-weighted penalties into a single, well-formed FPL objective.
-This reframing of CAPS is a powerful example of how universal behavioral objectives can be integrated into a principled design framework.
+By using #abbrv.FPL's conjunctive operators (like the geometric mean, $p=0$), the optimization naturally encourages satisfying *both* objectives, avoiding the pitfalls of linear scalarization where one objective can be sacrificed for another.
+This directly aligns with the methodology presented in @chap:encoding_intentionality:fulfillment_guide, where multiplicative composition was shown to reduce training variance and improve performance by transforming a set of linearly-weighted penalties into a single, well-formed #abbrv.FPL objective.
+This reframing of #abbrv.CAPS is a powerful example of how universal behavioral objectives can be integrated into a principled design framework.

 === Empirical Validation: The Benefits of Compositional Smoothness <chap:ubo:smoothness_fulfillment:validation>

 The principled reframing of smoothness penalties as fulfillments is not merely a matter of theoretical elegance; it yields concrete, empirical benefits in training stability and performance.
-As demonstrated in @chap:encoding_intentionality:fulfillment_guide, moving from linear penalty combination to a multiplicative, FPL-based composition significantly improves the consistency of the learning process.
+As demonstrated in @chap:encoding_intentionality:fulfillment_guide, moving from linear penalty combination to a multiplicative, #(abbrv.FPL)-based composition significantly improves the consistency of the learning process.

 To validate this, an ablation study was conducted comparing two methodologies for training a quadrotor flight controller:
-1.  *Linear Composition*: An agent trained using a standard DDPG approach where smoothness penalties were linearly subtracted from the task reward, akin to the original CAPS formulation.
+1.  *Linear Composition*: An agent trained using a standard #abbrv.DDPG approach where smoothness penalties were linearly subtracted from the task reward, akin to the original #abbrv.CAPS formulation.
-2.  *FPL Composition*: An agent trained using the *DDPG×* approach, where task and smoothness objectives were first transformed into fulfillments and then composed using the FPL geometric mean operator ($and^0$).
+2.  *FPL Composition*: An agent trained using the *#abbrv.DDPG* approach, where task and smoothness objectives were first transformed into fulfillments and then composed using the #abbrv.FPL geometric mean operator ($and^0$).

 The results of this comparison are striking.
 As shown in the figure below, the agents trained with linear composition exhibited high variance across multiple independent training runs.
 Some seeds produced viable controllers, while others failed entirely, demonstrating the brittleness of tuning via linear weights.
 In contrast, the agents trained with FPL-based multiplicative composition showed significantly reduced variance, leading to a much more reliable and repeatable training process.
 Every agent consistently learned a high-performance policy.